evronylab/NanoSeqTools/README.md

 * dir: A vector of the directories containing the NanoSeq results that were loaded

 * regions.list: Copy of input regions.list

+* excluded_samples: Names of samples excluded from the results because they do not have NanoSeq read coverage in any regions

 * trinuc_bg_counts_ratio: Data frame of the sample trinucleotide background counts (i.e. number of interrogated bases for each trinucleotide context), the genome trinucleotide background counts (i.e. number of each trinucleotide context), and the normalized ratio of these for each sample/region combination.
 Columns: sample, region, tri (trinucleotide context), sample_tri_bg, genome_tri_bg, ratio2genome.